 ALTA has partnered with the Scoundrel & Scamp Theatre in Tucson to present the winner of the 2022 Plays in Translation Contest.
-Submit a play in translation through July 25!
+Plays in translation were accepted through July 25!

 Learn more and reserve your ticket when they become available on the Scoundrel & Scamp Theatre’s website.